wxs/cherylhsu.ca/content/post/2021-02-08-loosening-my-fingers-around-abundance.md

 Before she leaves me...?

 I have an image that I return to when I feel this grasping desire to hold and contain all the knowledge, love and magic: **No matter how tightly I cup my hands and press my fingers together, the water will slip through the cracks.** So I close my eyes and let go of this desire to contain.
-My fingers loosen, and I trail my hands into the river, reverently as though I’m praying.
+My fingers loosen, and I trail my hands into the well, reverently as though I’m praying.
 I bring what I can hold to my lips and I drink it in.
 I can barely catch it all, but what I hold in my mouth and on my tongue is delicious.
 I let the rest of it drip abundantly down my face, stream back into the ocean.

 My hands will never be able to contain the ocean, but I can dip my whole body into the cool water, and dissolve gloriously into it.
 So I’ll just follow the flow here.